Shenggang/compM080-compGV18-2019/tutorial_001/cpp/README.md

 # Practice 2
 In this practice, we showcase a scan data captured via using Kinect.
 We follow ScanNet's (https://github.com/ScanNet/ScanNet) approach using `.sens` file format to store scanned data.
 All IO functions are provided in this practice.  **Your job** is to implement a simple function `average_depth` in `tutorial_001\cpp\pratices_002\src\mytools.cpp`.
 This function will take a bunch of depth frames and compute an average depth image.

-Note that depth images usually contains some invalid values (depth equal to zero) due to the artifact generated in scanning process.You will need to bypass these invalid pixels when you are doing averaging.
+Note that depth images usually contains some invalid values (depth equal to zero) due to the artifact generated in the scanning process.
+You will need to bypass these invalid pixels when you are doing average.

 ![p2](/tutorial_001/cpp/docimgs/p2.JPG "")